Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Conclusions

 \section{Conclusions}

 This paper examined supervised learning of deep unrolled networks at reconstruction time for MRI by exploiting training sets along with local modeling and clustering.
 We showed advantages for this approach at different k-space undersampling factors over networks learned in a global manner on larger data sets.
 The training may be connected to a bilevel optimization problem.
-We also compared different distance metrics for finding neighbors in our approach and regularization to reduce local overfitting.
-We intend to expand our approaches in the future by incorporating non-Cartesian undersampling patterns, such as radial and spiral patterns, as well as deploy to other imaging modalities.
-Additionally, the method's generalizability will be examined, with a particular emphasis on heterogeneous datasets.
-We showed benefits for both randomly seeded training of simple models and for transfer learning of sophisticated pre-trained models, and believe our methodology could be applied to a variety of deep learning-based tasks effectively to improve overall performance.
+We also compared different distance metrics for finding neighbors in our approach and regularization to reduce local overfitting. \SR{We intend to expand our studies in the future by incorporating non-Cartesian undersampling patterns, such as radial and spiral patterns, as well as deploying them to 3D settings and other imaging modalities.} Additionally, the method's generalizability will be further examined, with a particular emphasis on heterogeneous datasets.
+To handle more extreme training-test data variations such as unseen anatomies, we plan to explore patch-based neighbors in local learning schemes for future work.
+We showed benefits for both randomly seeded training of simple models and for fine tuning of sophisticated pre-trained models, and \SL{believe our methodology could be applied to a variety of deep learning-based tasks (even beyond image reconstruction)} effectively to improve overall performance.
 Finally, metric learning~\cite{sym11091066} to improve local clustering and subsequent network adaptation will be an important future direction.

 { }